Funding Specialist Housing: SEN, Supported Living & Care Homes

 - Meeting regulatory upgrade requirements

-Keep deals on track with fast completions (7–14 days).
+Keep deals on track with fast completions, typically within 7–14 days.

 Long-Term Investment Finance

-Upon completion, these properties are often leased long-term to care providers, housing associations, or local governments.
+Upon completion, these properties are often leased long-term to care providers, housing associations (registered providers), or local governments under secure lease structures.

 Lenders offer: